GamblingKings/GamblingKingsBackend/README.md

 aws-vault add gamblingkings-sls
 ```

+2. Change ENVIRONMENT to prod in .env

-2. Deploy or remove AWS resources
+3. Deploy or remove AWS resources
    Note： --no-session flag seems to be required。 See this [bug](https://github.com/serverless/serverless/issues/5199) for more details

 To deploy: